 Have you taken a childbirth class yet?
 Hilary from Pulling Curls is a seasoned Labor & Delivery nurse and she’s put together and awesome Online Childbirth Class you can take from your couch in pajamas.
-She’s amazing and you’ll also have access to her to ask as many questions as you think of (where else do you get that kind of service?!)

-What Can You Include in a Birth Plan?
+What To Include in Your Birth Plan

 While it’s easy to write down pages and pages of your wishes on your birth plan, don’t get too detail oriented in your birth plan, stick to the basics which mean the most to you.

 - What does the environment look like you want to deliver in?